carokrny/trivia_club/README.md

 * Git version 2.30.1

 ## Setup
-This project can be viewed at http://carokrny.github.io/trivia_club.
+This project can be viewed [here](http://carokrny.github.io/trivia_club).
 Click through to check it out!

 ## Future work
 As I learn backend development, the HTML form will be updated to have backend functionality.